 Refrigerant: A fluid substance used in air conditioning and heat pump systems that is capable of repeatedly changing from a liquid to a vapor state and back again.
 While there are numerous types of refrigerant, they are categorized into three broad groups based on how they extract or absorb thermal energy.
 It is a highly regulated substance due to its flammability and toxicity, and some types are banned because of their negative effect on the ozone layer.

-Seasonal Energy Efficiency Ratio (SEER): A measure of efficiency of air conditioning systems represented by a ratio of the total annual cooling output of a system compared to the amount of electric power it uses in one year.
+Seasonal Energy Efficiency Ratio (SEER): A measure of the efficiency of air conditioning systems represented by a ratio of the total annual cooling output of a system compared to the amount of electric power it uses in one year.
 Higher SEER ratings indicate better energy efficiency, which is why high energy costs caused by a unit with a low SEER rating are one of the signs you need a new AC unit that can perform with improved efficiency.

 Terminal Unit (TU): A small, ductless unit that controls the temperature in a single room and is typically composed of a heating coil, a cooling coil, an automatic damper, or some combination of those elements.

 Thermostat: A temperature regulating device that senses the temperature in a space and controls the HVAC system to achieve the desired temperature that has been programmed.
 A faulty thermostat is one of the more common heating and cooling problems.
 Some thermostats can be programmed with a pre-set schedule, so they do not need to be manually adjusted like a conventional thermostat.

 Please bookmark this glossary of terms and definitions related to HVAC on your browser so you can reference it as needed!